GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 The [CrUX API](/docs/crux/api/) provides programmatic access to CrUX data by page or origin, and can be further filtered by form factor, effective connection type and metrics.

 The API provides [Web Vitals](https://web.dev/vitals/) metrics both by origin and at page-level and the data is updated daily.
 The only values provided for metrics are calculated from the previous 28 days as a rolling window.
-Historical data is available via [a separate API](#tool-crux-historical-api).
+Historical data is available via the separate [History API](#tool-crux-history-api).

 The CrUX API returns more quickly than the [PageSpeed Insights API](#tool-psi-api) but does not include the additional [Lighthouse data](https://developers.google.com/search/blog/2018/11/pagespeed-insights-now-powered-by) provided by PageSpeed Insights.